merlin-neurotech/WizardHat/README.md

 1) Streaming data from Muse or other EEG device
 2) Streaming randomly generated data for testing and debugging

 To begin streaming, you will need first to import `ble2lsl` and `wizardhat.acquire` into your Python workspace.
-The BLE device parameters for different devices (currently, only Muse 2016) are stored in `ble2lsl.devices`.
+The BLE device parameters for different devices (currently, only Muse 2016) are stored in respective modules in `ble2lsl.devices`.

 	import ble2lsl
 	from ble2lsl.devices import muse2016